Areas of Practice

 - Ms. Wilcox has handled insurance regulatory issues and filings for insurance clients in all 50 states.

-- As a law student, Ms. Wilcox served on national committees and as a statewide leader for two U.S. presidential campaigns.
+- As a law student, Ms. Wilcox served on national committees and as a statewide leader for three U.S. presidential campaigns.
 Ms. Wilcox also has worked as a field representative for a successful U.S. congressional campaign.